Luzifer/twitch-bot/docs/content/modules/kofi.md

 ---
-title: "Ko-fi Event-Integration"
+title: Ko-fi Event-Integration
 ---

+> [!TIP]
-If you are an active user of Ko-fi you probably want to have the Ko-fi events sent to your bot to trigger chat-messages, alerts in overlays or just to have the event registered in the bot for overlays or other purposes.
+> If you are an active user of Ko-fi you probably want to have the Ko-fi events sent to your bot to trigger chat-messages, alerts in overlays or just to have the event registered in the bot for overlays or other purposes.
 To do so you can use the Ko-fi integration of the bot to receive events for donations and subscriptions (shop-orders currently are not supported).

 ## Setting up